HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/text-lesson_1_2.md

 ---
 > ## Additional information
-> For additional information about Open Science check the links below:
+> For additional information about Open Science check:
 > https://mjaquiery.github.io/ukrn-wb-lesson-examples/

 > This will include information about:
 > * Open Science Framework
 > * Anonymizing Quantitative Data